-in Skullport, and could definitely have made top 5 in Waterdeep, given the chance.
+Constructed from the hollowed-out shell of an ancient petrified purple worm, the Worm's Gullet was once the finest dining and casino establishment in Skullport, and could perhaps have made top ten in Waterdeep, given the chance.
 It has a fantastic appearance, adorned with all assortment of tapestries, magical lighting, and zurkhwood furniture.
 It has plumbing which connects to waterways leading to the Underdark, making it among the more luxurious places in Skullport.

-The dining has gone downhill since the Xanathars took it over, and installed a duergar manager by the name of Gharz Stonedark.
+The dining has gone downhill since the Xanathar Guild took it over, and installed a duergar manager by the name of Gharz Stonedark.
 He serves whatever his kobold underlings can find, and cares little for the quality.
 A meal with drinks costs 5sp per person.
 The casino has beautiful adornments, and the makings of a fantastic establishment, but everyone knows the Xanathar dealers are rigging the tables, and they're no good at it.
 As such, business is down, and the Gullet is far less profitable than it once was.
 Some have come to lovingly call it "The Worm's Shithole", now that the Xanathars have run it into the ground, particularly given that the main exit is from the worm's rear.
 Most Skulkers would love to see it returned to its former glory, even if most of them never had the money to eat there anyways.